 4. GET OUTSIDE WITH THEM.

 I love going outside with my children.
 There are so many things to delight in when we’re outdoors!
-I love the connection that’s made while playing in the dirt, or when taking a nature walk.
+I love the connection made while playing in the dirt or taking a nature walk.
 Here are some of my favourite outside activities:

 • blowing bubbles